migramirez2/Harmony-ONE/progress/simao-amaro.md

 2024-07-11 Thu:
 I added Foundry scripts to Euler V1 for activating USDC and WETH markets.
 I redeployed Opyn Squeeth, deployed the Zen Bull Strategy and Zen Bull Netting contracts with new Euler dependencies, and created Makefiles and notes.md for the new deployments.

+2024-07-12 Fri: I tested the Zen Bull Strategy and Zen Bull Netting contracts on the testnet.